enwokedi96/timed_quiz_challenge/README.md

 # timed_quiz_challenge

 This is a quiz challenge!
 Here, questions regarding frontend development have been specially curated and put in an interactive interface to help boost both speed and accuracy of answers in real-life situations.
+And who knows... you might just be gifted a confetti shower if you do well enough.

 The rules of the quiz and other details are shown below.

 ## Installation